 Creative writing explores and expresses our thoughts and emotions in order to entertain, inform and stimulate readers.
 It both describes and shapes our world, as well as creating new ones.
-Through working with our published writers, students will develop their prose or poetic skills, learning writing strategies which will help them to find their own distinctive voices in their chosen medium.
-As well as this, there is a strong professional element in the course to guide students towards finding readers for their work.
+Through working with our published writers, you will develop your prose or poetic skills, and learning and writing strategies which will help you to find your own distinctive voice in your chosen medium.
+As well as this, there is a strong professional element in the course to guide you towards finding readers for your work.